zilishen/documentation/content/nginx-one/about.md

 ## Legal notice: Licensing agreements for NGINX products

-Please be aware that using NGINX One is subject to our End User Service Agreement (EUSA).
-For [NGINX Plus]({{< relref "/nginx" >}}), the use is governed by the End User License Agreement (EULA).
-Open source projects, such as [NGINX Agent](https://github.com/nginx/agent) and [NGINX OSS](https://github.com/nginx/nginx), fall under their specific licenses.
-For more details on these licenses, please follow the links provided.
+Using NGINX One is subject to our End User Service Agreement (EUSA).
+For [NGINX Plus]({{< relref "/nginx" >}}), usage is governed by the End User License Agreement (EULA).
+Open source projects, including [NGINX Agent](https://github.com/nginx/agent) and [NGINX OSS](https://github.com/nginx/nginx), are covered under their respective licenses.
+For more details on these licenses, follow the provided links.